kleinbottle/swanlotus/content/blogs/anatomy-of-a-logo-design/anatomy-of-a-logo-design.md

 </div>
 ```

 But would a layperson recognize those statues and make the link?
 He thought not, in these days of frenetic and fading fashions and fads, which came and went faster than the famed fruitfly, [Drosophila melanogaster](https://en.wikipedia.org/wiki/Drosophila_melanogaster#Lifecycle_and_reproduction).
-Why, most people would not even recognize their national flags nowadays, let alone intellectual icons from the past.
+Why, most people would not even recognize their own national flags nowadays, let alone intellectual icons from the past.

 ### A syllogism in symbols